 The holders of shares of our 7.50% Series A Cumulative Redeemable Preferred Stock, or the Series A Preferred Stock, and our Series B Convertible Redeemable Preferred Stock, or the Series B Preferred Stock, have rights and preferences generally senior to those of the holders of our common stock.
 The existence of these senior rights and preferences may have a negative impact on the value of shares of our common stock.
 These rights are more fully set forth in the articles supplementary governing our Series A Preferred Stock and Series B Preferred Stock and include but are not limited to: (i) the right to receive a liquidation preference, prior to any distribution of our assets to the holders of our common stock and (ii) the right to cause us to redeem the shares of Series A Preferred Stock and Series B Preferred Stock also have the right to covert those shares into shares of our common stock under certain circumstances.
+The holders of he Series B Preferred Stock also have the right to covert those shares of our common stock under certain circumstances.
 In addition, the Series A Preferred Stock and the Series B Preferred Stock rank senior to our common stock with respect to dividend payments, which may limit our ability to make distributions to holders of our common stock.